hxbeeb11/Basic-Calculator-Using-HTML-CSS-and-JavaScript/README.md

 ## Files

 - `Calculator.html`: Contains the HTML structure of the calculator.
-- `calculator.css`: Contains the CSS styles for the calculator.
+- `Calculator.css`: Contains the CSS styles for the calculator.
-- `calculator.js`: Contains the JavaScript logic for the calculator.
+- `Calculator.js`: Contains the JavaScript logic for the calculator.

 ## Code Explanation